f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

      f5student@xjumpbox~$ dig f5.com @10.1.10.153

 Again, the resolver will recursively query for the A records from f5.com.
-Again, take a look at the MSG SIZE field.
+Take a look at the MSG SIZE field.
 The ANY response from f5.com was ~6X the size of the A query.
 Now, imagine if the attacker sent a query to a bogus domain which they have populated with thousands of bogus records.

 - From the Terminal run the following command against the open resolver (F5 DNS)